• Skip to primary navigation

 More apple bobbing ideas

-Try with different kinds of apples?
-Are waxy apples easier or harder to grip?
-What if you chopped the apples in half?
+Try different kinds of apples.
+One idea to to set up an investigation to find out whether waxy apples are easier or harder to grip.
+What if you chop the apples in half?

 Supervise children during this activity